ATNoG/rigourous-devprivops-docs/content/internals/yaml_to_triples.md

 Notice how the `id` property is not itself turned into a triple, but its value is used as the object's identifier instead.
 Also of note is that the identifiers' spaces are turned into `_`, however, this has no repercussions on YAML configurations, only when writing queries.

-When a property has an identifier for an object, it can be written with the shorthand format `[abbrev]:id`, where `abbrev` is the optional abbreviation of the URI base of the identifier, and `id` is the identifier.
+When a property has an identifier of an object, it can be written with the shorthand format `[abbrev]:id`, where `abbrev` is the optional abbreviation of the URI base of the identifier, and `id` is the identifier.

 ```yml
 objs1: